Dragonrun1/file_path_normalizer/README.md

 ```

 Protecting against something like that is much harder.
 Most programmers try to
-resolve their path using `realpath()` but there are some are some edge cases
+resolve their path using `realpath()` but there are some edge cases where it can
-where it can return some unexpected results.
+return some unexpected results.

-In this example I'll give several of the known edge cases you might need to handle.
+In this example I'll give several of the known edge cases you might need to
+handle.

 ```
 <?php